Tomo1912/terraform-portfolio-project/README.md

 ## Destroying the Infrastructure

-**WARNING:** This command will permanently delete all the created resources on AWS.
-Use it when you want to tear down the project to avoid incurring costs.
+**WARNING:** This command will permanently delete all the created resources on AWS (S3 website bucket, CloudFront, etc.). **It will not delete the S3 bucket used for the Terraform state.**

 1. Navigate to the Terraform directory:
     ```bash